FAMILY-RUN FRUIT FARM | COMMUNITY CENTRED

 They have had to adapt to the ever changing landscapes of fruit farming and diversification.
 Over the course of their lives, they have set up and run various award-winning businesses.
 They launched Dragon Orchard Cropsharers in 2001, an early UK Community Supported Agriculture (CSA) scheme, for which Ann received the Country Living Award for Enterprising Rural Women Farm Diversification in 2004.
 Further development saw them set up a cider production company Once Upon A Tree with good friends, Hannah & Simon Day, winning the BBC Food & Farming Awards Best Drinks Producer in 2012.

-Patrick has carved out a successful career over many years as a Stage Manager in the West End.
-Having met whilst both working on Shrek!, Patrick and Emma were married in the orchard in 2014 and have spent the last few years touring around the world with different productions.
+Patrick has carved out a successful career over many years as a Stage Manager on productions in the West End & internationally.
+Having met whilst both working on "Shrek the Musical!", Patrick and Emma were married in the orchard in 2014 and have spent the last few years touring around the world with different productions.
 Emma is skilled in wardrobe, prop-making and more recently has qualified as a Yin Yoga Teacher.

 Whilst still living and working in London, it is wonderful to have their stage and management knowledge and skills on hand for advice and support.
 Patrick and Emma are masters of setting the scene for your perfect stay.

 Hugh is a professionally trained Dancer, and has been working internationally performing and teaching Contemporary Dance and Contact Improvisation (CI) for the last 12 years.
 When not on tour with Dance companies or teaching CI intensives, he spends significant time in the orchard and is enthusiastically involved in its future development as a place to welcome people to retreat into nature.